✦ Scandinavian-inspired design, curated for modern living

 Energy Efficiency

 Once you’ve sorted out drainage, energy efficiency is the next factor that can quietly affect your basement setup and your utility bill.
 You should look for models that use less power without sacrificing moisture removal, especially if your basement stays damp for long stretches.
-Energy Star certified units typically use about 40% less energy than conventional dehumidifiers, and some high-efficiency models can cut electricity costs by up to 50% versus non-certified options.
+Energy Star certified units can help reduce energy use compared with less efficient models, and some high-efficiency models are designed to lower electricity costs versus non-certified options.
 Many of these units use advanced compressors and smart humidity controls to work efficiently in tough conditions.
 That means you can keep humidity in check while avoiding wasted energy.
 To preserve performance, clean the filters regularly and keep the unit well maintained, so it keeps running efficiently over time.

 Auto Shutoff Safety